The Power of Hui to Establish, Consolidate and Deepen the Learning Support Partnership (LSP)

 How do we ensure sustainability in practice?

 Like a good personal, romantic partnership, a professional partnership requires significant effort and commitment.
 Every professional partnership will have sticky or stressful moments.
-Sticky moments are where there is friction, disagreement or people not doing what they said they would do.
+Sticky moments involve friction, disagreement, or individuals not doing what they said they would do.
 This is reality.
 We are human, after all.
-It is during those sticky moments that everyone within the LSP needs to be held accountable.
-Specifically, if someone is not pulling their weight within a partnership setting, the reasons for it should be explored in a respectful, mana-enhancing manner.
+During these sticky moments, everyone within the LSP needs to be held accountable.
+If someone is not pulling their weight within a partnership setting, the reasons should be explored respectfully and in a mana-enhancing manner.
 Don’t assume things.
-There may be a genuine reason behind someone’s reason for not completing a particular task.
-Find out from them.
-The following question may be appropriate to ask at some point: What are you currently doing to contribute to this partnership?
+There may be a genuine reason behind someone’s failure to complete a task.
+It may be appropriate to ask: What are you currently doing to contribute to this partnership?

-Stressful moments can also happen in our personal lives and we can drop the ball on our professional obligations.
-If the genuine reason is a result of personal stress and anxiety, the appropriate form of action may be to hear them out and decide collaboratively on the best form of action.
-This may include reducing their workload and offering them a supportive listening ear.
-Private kōrero may be the most appropriate action.
+Stressful moments can also occur in our personal lives, leading us to drop the ball on professional obligations.
+If the genuine reason stems from personal stress and anxiety, the appropriate action may be to listen and collaboratively decide on the best course of action.
+This may include reducing their workload and offering a supportive listening ear.
+Private kōrero may be the most suitable approach.
 Be driven by what they say.
-If stress is the main point of concern, then it may be appropriate to ask: How can I/we support you within this partnership to make things better for you right now?
+If stress is the main concern, it may be appropriate to ask: How can I/we support you within this partnership to make things better for you right now?

-Partnership is about ‘reading the room’ and being cognisant of others personal needs and difficulties.
-This is because we often operate in stressful environments within our everyday mahi.
+Partnership is about ‘reading the room’ and being aware of others' personal needs and difficulties.
+This is especially important because we often operate in stressful environments within our everyday mahi.

 My overall recommendation is to choose your questions carefully.
-If you are the person feeling stressed or overwhelmed then telling someone in the partnership who you trust, could be an important first step.
-Also, telling your RTLB Practice Leader would be an appropriate next step.
+If you are the one feeling stressed or overwhelmed, confiding in someone you trust within the partnership could be an important first step.
+Additionally, informing your RTLB Practice Leader would be an appropriate next step.

 One Final Question…